iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 The code’s definitely easier to test and thus it is better protected against bugs.
 Moreover, it is easier to understand and because it does just one thing, it is easier to maintain.
-Sometimes, we have to do some calculations in our application which requires to treat functions as entities.
+Sometimes, we have to do some calculations in our application which require us to treat functions as entities.
 >The idea is to treat functions as values and pass functions like data.
 This way we can combine different functions to create new functions with new behavior.

 Here comes the concept of Higher-Order Function.
 I really expect your interviewer to ask *What is Hight-Order Function*.
 So,